 Each year in the UK, Over 12,000 people are diagnosed with a primary brain tumour every year.
 53% are diagnosed with non-cancerous tumours and 47% with cancerous tumours.

-Brain tumours are graded from 1 – 4 depending on how they are likely to behave.
+Brain tumours are graded from 1 to 4 depending on how they are likely to behave.
 These grades were set out by the World Health Organisation (WHO).

 Accurate diagnosis is important as it allows your medical team to give you information about how the tumour could behave in the future, and also to recommend treatment options.
 This could include a clinical trial.

 Sometimes confirming the grade can be difficult as some low grade and high grade tumours can look very similar.

 Low grade brain tumours are:

 - slow growing

 - relatively contained with well-defined edges

 - unlikely to spread to other parts of the brain